Skip to content Skip to footer

 Submitting an Inquiry/Complaint to the Office of the Chief Executive Officer

-When the Office of the CEO receives a formal letter of inquiry/complaint, the CEO will convene an Administrative Hearing Committee to consider the inquiry/complaint.
+When the Office of the President receives a formal letter of inquiry/complaint, the President will convene an Administrative Hearing Committee to consider the inquiry/complaint.
 The Committee will meet to discuss the written grievance and analyze all the facts submitted.
 A written notification of the decision should be sent to the student and the dean within 30 days from filing the inquiry.
 The office of the Dean will keep a record of all student complaints and documentation of how they were handled.
-The decision of the CEO is final.
+The decision of the President is final.

 Non-Academic Grievance Policy